 16. Companion Planting

 Like humans, plants also have preferences who to hang around with.
-Companion plantain is growing different crops in the same area for a variety of reasons including maximizing the use of space, warding off pests, and providing nutrients.
+Companion planting is growing different crops in the same area for a variety of reasons including maximizing the use of space, warding off pests, and providing nutrients.
 Some species thrive well when they are planted close together, while others can stunt each others’ growth.

 For example, tomatoes produce better yields (and keep away mosquitos and flies) when they coexist with basil.